 - 3.11 The UK is the sixth largest egg producer in EU.
 There are approximately 34.8 million laying hens in the UK.
 The UK hens' egg market comprises barn, organic, enriched cage and free range eggs.
-Enriched cage and free range eggs account for the majority of the market share. - 3.12 In 2014, it was estimated by the egg industry that approximately 11.8 billion eggs were consumed in the UK per annum (184 per Capita and 32 million per day).
-Egg sales were estimated to equate to £955 000 000. - 3.13 Approximately 90% of UK eggs are now produced under the Lion Code Quality Assurance scheme. - 3.14 A number of egg products are available on the UK market (refrigerated liquid egg, frozen egg, dried egg and cooked egg products).
+Enriched cage and free range eggs account for the majority of the market share. - 3.12 In 2014, it was estimated by the egg industry that approximately 11.8 billion eggs were consumed in the UK per annum (183 per Capita).
+Egg sales were estimated to equate to £955,000,000.
+Provisional data for 2015 shows that annual egg consumption increased by 6 eggs per capita to 189 eggs. - 3.13 Approximately 90% of UK eggs are now produced under the Lion Code Quality Assurance scheme. - 3.14 A number of egg products are available on the UK market (refrigerated liquid egg, frozen egg, dried egg and cooked egg products).
 Although historically, eggs were marketed primarily as boxes of shell eggs, in recent years egg products have become increasingly popular and their consumption in domestic and commercial settings has increased by 40% since 2001. - 3.15 Information relating to duck eggs was more difficult to obtain.
-It can be estimated that around 2.5 million dozen eggs are produced annually - 3.16 Data relating to the quails' egg market is perhaps the most limited of all.
-Data from a limited number of sources have estimated that the quail egg market share is approximately 170 000 eggs a week.
+It can be estimated that around 2.5 million dozen eggs are produced annually

-3.17 Data on internet sales are not available.
+- 3.16 Data relating to the quails' egg market is perhaps the most limited of all.
+Data from a limited number of sources have estimated that the quail egg market share is approximately 170,000 eggs a week. - 3.17 Data on internet sales are not available.